aygong/srsRAN_Project_Low_Latency/README.md

     - Optional FLOAT (5.0).
 Supported: [0.0 - 30.0].
     - This value corresponds to the $M$-slot offset.
 - `radio_heads_prep_time`
-    - Sets the maximum allowed preparation time for radio heads in milliseconds.
+    - Sets the maximum allowed preparation time for radio heads in slots.
     - Optional INT (3).
 Supported: [1 - 30].
     - This value corresponds to the $H$-slot offset.